OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Continuous Integration Workflow
 -------------------------------

 We set up a continuous integration workflow around our `GitHub Organization <https://github.com/restudToolbox>`_.
+We use continuous integration services provided by `Travis CI <https://travis-ci.org/restudToolbox/package>`_ and `tox <https://tox.readthedocs.io>`_ to ensure the proper workings of the package for alternative Python implementations.
 Our build process is managed by `Waf <https://waf.io/>`_.
 We rely on `Git <https://git-scm.com/>`_ as our version control system and follow the `Gitflow Workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
 We use `GitLab <https://gitlab.com/restudToolbox/package>`_ for our issue tracking.
 The package is distributed through `PyPI <https://pypi.python.org/pypi/respy>`_ which automatically updated from our development server.